ChrstphrHll/npc_gen/students/Kembley Ralnor.md

 ---
 ### Description
 - 8th year Half-Orc Sorcerer in Jettenia
-- curly strawberry blond hair that's put up in a large bun, Blue eyes, and Pale Gray skin
+- short curly red hair that's wild, Blue eyes, and Pale Gray skin
 - Is Unaggressive and Unimaginative, and has Entrepreneurial as their ideal

 ### Organizations